aroshalva/gsg-job-assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.

-(you might need to upgrade node version for newer version of CLI)
+(you might need to upgrade node version for newer versions of CLI)

 ## Helpful commands